rpdelaney/l4d2-tourney-rules/documents-export-2014-02-12/rules.md

 ## Match scheduling and match rules

 5.1 Rounds and scheduling

 Pairings and brackets for each round will be posted weekly on Monday.
 Results must be submitted by the following Sunday at midnight [TIME ZONE].

+5.1.1 Scheduling deadline

-5.1.1 Matches must be scheduled by the posted scheduling deadline.
+Matches must be scheduled by the posted scheduling deadline.
 Scheduled match times can be submitted by posting in the tournament thread only.
-Teams are encouraged to begin negotiating the schedule early; irreconcilable conflicts must be brought to the attention of the staff before the scheduling deadline.
+Teams are encouraged to begin negotiating the schedule early;
+irreconcilable conflicts must be brought to the attention of the staff before the scheduling deadline.

+5.1.2 Reporting deadline

-5.1.2 Results must be posted with a screenshot to the thread for the round on L4DNation.
+Results must be posted with a screenshot to the thread for the round on L4DNation.
 Failure to report weekly round results by the deadline will result in a double forfeit.

 5.1.3 Any player on the roster may perform scheduling duties.